vatpac-technology/sops/docs/aerodromes/Sydney (YSSY)/operations.md

 When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time

 !!! example
-    SY_TWR: "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
+    **SY ADC:** "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
 Runway 16L, Cleared for Takeoff"
-    ABC: "Cleared for Takeoff Runway 16L, ABC"
+    **ABC:** "Cleared for Takeoff Runway 16L, ABC"
-    SY_TWR: "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-East.
+    **SY ADC:** "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-East.
 Runway 34L, Cleared to Land"
-    DEF: "Cleared to Land Runway 34L, DEF"
+    **DEF:** "Cleared to Land Runway 34L, DEF"
 ## Parallel Runway Operations

 #### Go-arounds / Missed Approaches